 We are still seeking:

-- Core partners who will co-design the project with OPSI, co-author outputs, sponsor expert analysis, community of practice and/or public events
+- Project sponsors who wish to sponsor publications, expert meetings, expert analysis, community of practice and/or public events

 - Action research partners who will experiment with portions of the model around topics of interest (future of work, emerging tech, etc.) or mechanisms (feedback loops, evaluation, etc.) and provide peer feedback